gosub-com/Zurfur/README.md

 In this case it has access to `result` and `buffer`, but not `stream`.

-An error handler at the end of a function requires the use of `return` above it, even if the function is void.
+An error handler at the end of a function requires the use of `return` above it, even if the function is `nil`.
 Each case of the error handler must terminate with either `return` to suppress the error or with `raise` to percolate the error up.
 Only when the final error case catches all errors (i.e. `error e:`) and also `return`'s, can the the error be fully suppressed and the